 What do FedEx, AirBnB, and Evernote have in common?
 We can all agree they are hugely successful companies.
 They’re also companies from which most of us benefit on a regular basis.
 Interestingly, all three were once startups on the verge of collapse before they were saved by investors who cared enough to lend a hand.
-So when I heard one of my favorite specialty cheesemakers, Landmark Creamery, needed a hand, I immediately donated to Go Fund Me and I then went shopping for three of its cheeses.
+So when I heard one of my favorite specialty cheesemakers, Landmark Creamery, needed a hand, I immediately donated to Go Fund Me and went shopping for three of its cheeses.

 Landmark Creamery is a labor of love for Anna Landmark and Anna Thomas Bates.
 Since 2014, “the Anna’s,” as they’re known, have been churning, and rubbing, and aging small batches of cheese made from local, small, family-owned dairy farms.
 You can find their products online, and at Madison area specialty stores, co-ops and restaurants.
 Two years ago they opened their own retail shop in the quaint village of Paoli, where they sell not only their own cheeses but also those of other Wisconsin cheesemakers.
 Coincidentally, in the next few weeks you can find them featured on PBS’s Wisconsin Foodie.

 So, it seems Landmark Creamery has recently found itself in a bit of a bind.
 According to the Go Fund Me page, the ladies lost over 1,000 pounds of cheese after their cold storage company threw it out.
 The Anna’s had fallen behind on payments and owed the company $1,000.
 According to the page, they told the company owner they would pay as soon as possible, but the owner declared the space abandoned and threw away the cheese.
 The cheese, valued at $20,000, is a hand-crafted product needing six months to age, so it’s not easily replaced.

 Seeing Both Sides of the Cheese Wheel